Haridwar district: Climate

 Average temperatures are mostly cooler than that of other parts of the country.

 Nature and wildlife

-The wooded Rajaji National Park, a wildlife sanctuary, is within the bounds of the district and is accessible through different gates; Ranipur and Chilla Gates are just about 9 km from Haridwar.
+The wooded Rajaji National Park, a wildlife sanctuary, is located within the bounds of the district and is accessible through different gates; Ranipur and Chilla Gates are just about 9 km from Haridwar.
 Sureshvari Devi Mandir, a temple of Goddess Sureshwari, is situated in Rajaji National Park.
-Cheela Dam is a picnic spot with a dam and a man-made lake nearby; elephants and other wild animals could be easily spotted here.
+Cheela Dam is a picnic spot with a dam and a man-made lake nearby; elephants and other wild animals found here.
 Neel Dhara Pakshi Vihar is a bird sanctuary, situated on the main Ganges river, or Neel Dhara, at the Bhimgoda Barrage; it is visited by bird watchers and home to migratory birds during the winter season.

 History

 Prince Bhagirath in penance for the salvation of 60,000 of his ancestors.

 Legends

 A discourse of Bhishma in the Vana Parva (Tirtha-yatra Parva) Section XC of The Mahabharata notes:

 O!
 Yudhishthira, the spot where Ganga rusheth past, cleaving the foremost of mountains which is frequented by Gandharvas and Yakshas and Rakshasas and Apsaras, and inhabited by hunters, and Kinnaras, is called Gangadwara (Haridwar).
 O!
 King, Sanatkumara regardeth that spot visited by Brahmarshis, as also the Tirtha Kanakhala (that is near to it), as sacred.

-According to Hindu literature, Daksha Prajapati, father of Dakshayani (Sati), Shiva's first wife, was a ruler here.
+According to Hindu literature, Daksha Prajapati, father of Dakshayani, Shiva's first wife, was a ruler here.
 He performed a yagna, to which he deliberately did not invite Shiva.
 When he arrived uninvited, he was further insulted by the king, seeing which Sati felt infuriated and self-immolated herself in the yajna-fire.
 This site is regarded to be at the Sati Kund as it is called now, situated in Kankhal.
 The heart and navel of Sati are believed to have fallen at the place which is the present site of the Maya Devi Temple, Haridwar, dating back to the 11th century.
 Daksha was later killed by Virabhadra, born out of Shiva's anger.
 Subsequently, the king was brought to life and given a goat's head by Shiva.

 The Skanda Purana mentions a legend, in which Chanda and Munda, the asuras who fought under Sumbha and Nisumbha were killed by goddess Chandi.
 This site, according to regional legend, is regarded to be at the location of the Chandi Devi Temple.